 - 1. The SPS recognizes that specialists provide instruction at the elementary level which is beneficial to the instructional program. - 2.
-In order to provide increased specialization in physical education, music, or other subject matter areas at the elementary level, while at the same time providing for quality program and schedule flexibility, Elementary Specialists and Elementary Specialists assigned to K-8 schools will be assigned no more than (40) sections per week to provide for the 150 minutes per week for the 2015-16 and 2016-17 school years, increasing to 165 minutes per week beginning in the 2017-18 school year, allocated to classroom teachers as Preparation-Conference-Planning (PCP).
+In order to provide increased specialization in physical education, music, or other subject matter areas at the elementary level, while at the same time providing for quality program and schedule flexibility, Elementary Specialists and Elementary Specialists assigned to K-8 schools will be assigned no more than (40) sections per week to provide for the 160 minutes per week, allocated to classroom teachers as Preparation-Conference-Planning (PCP).
 If a school provides more planning time for classroom teachers, the cost of doing so is the responsibility of the building. - 3.
-To promote equity between classroom teachers and Elementary Specialists, class size for Elementary Specialists shall be subject to the same limits as for all other classroom teachers as specified in Article IX, Section D,3,d of the Collective Bargaining Agreement.

-- 4. When creating building schedules, schools must give consideration to the daily schedule of the Elementary Specialist including Preparation-Conference-Planning time and recess, if applicable.
+To promote equity between classroom teachers and Elementary Specialists, class size for Elementary Specialists shall be subject to the same limits as for all other classroom teachers as specified in Article IX, Section D,3, d of the Collective Bargaining Agreement. - 4.
+When creating building schedules, schools must give consideration to the daily schedule of the Elementary Specialist including Preparation-Conference-Planning time and recess, if applicable.
 The specialists will be involved in the scheduling of classes and their PCP and the specialists and administrator should strive to achieve consensus. - 5.
 Elementary Specialists will work with the principal to develop a schedule that includes a sufficient amount of passing time between classes.

-SECTION F: SPECIAL EDUCATION STAFFING RATIOS, RELIEF, AND WORKLOAD ISSUES
+SECTION F: SPECIAL EDUCATION STAFFING RATIOS, RELIEF AND WORKLOAD ISSUES

 - 1. STAFFING RATIOS: - a.
 The following full continuum of service levels shall determine the number of students served per special education classroom teacher.
-SPS will provide the Full Continuum of Services with the student to staff ratios and services as outlined below in this section and in the accompanying chart listing Service Models and Ratios; more staffing can added to meet the needs listed on the students' IEPs and emergent needs of each school.
+SPS will provide the Full Continuum of Services with the student to staff ratios and services as outlined below in this section and in the accompanying chart listing Service Models and Ratios; more staffing can be added to meet the needs listed on the students' IEPs and emergent needs of each school.
 The following staffing ratios will be used in schools as a means for staffing teachers and paraprofessionals in Special Education:

 Service Model Ratio (student: teacher: IA)

 Access- Elementary 10:1:3

 Access- Secondary 13:1:3

 Social and Emotional Services 10:1:2

 Focus 10:1:2

 Distinct 7:1:2

 Deaf/Hard Hearing 9:1:2

-Medically Fragile 6:1:2
+Medically Fragile (including pre-K) 6:1:2

 Vision Impairment 18:1:1

 Orientation & Mobility (Itinerant) 12:1

 Resource Satellite 18:1:1

 Resource Continuum 22:1

 Preschool (includes DHH preschool) 10:1:2

 Transition (Access, Behavior, Focus) 10:1:2

 Transition (Medically Fragile/Distinct) 6:1:2